 As I grew older I learned that not everybody was \”bent on grace.\” Even people who went to mass every Sunday didn\’t always seem to care that much about daily contact with God.
 It was a curious phenomenon.
 What was it that called to me?
 Why did it call to me?
 In high school a friend lent me two books – \”Zen Flesh, Zen Bones\” edited by Paul Reps and Robert Sohl\’s and Audrey Carr\’s \”The Gospel According to Zen.\” The latter changed my life about six seconds after I read it.
 It was as if I finally understood how to understand Jesus.

 Zen enlightenment is a complicated issue.
-For a long time I subscribed to the cliches – you know.
-You sit in a temple for sixty hours meditating on the sound of one hand clapping and then bang!
-You become one with the universe and it’s one big cosmic orgasm.
+For a long time I subscribed to the cliches.
+You sit in a temple for sixty hours meditating on the sound of one hand clapping and then in a sort of cosmic orgasm become one with the universe.
 Or something like that.
 As I grew older, and actually tried practicing Zen, and read Christian writers like Thomas Merton and other mystics, I began to understand that this idea of awakening – enlightenment, rebirth, whatever – was actually quite personal and very hard to talk or write about it.

-And yet, talk and write about it I do, in main part because I\’m a voluble bastard who can’t really shut up!
+And yet, talk and write about it I do, in main part because I\’m a voluble guy for whom shutting up is a kind of puzzle.
+Sometimes I do it, sometimes I don\’t, and it\’s not always clear why or how.
 My spiritual path settled some years ago when I became a student of A Course in Miracles which, for me, is a helpful and natural blend of Christianity and the eastern practices that have been so influential and useful to me.
-In that text, we learn mostly about awakening – what we might say is simply the recognition that our will is God’s and God’s is ours.
+In that text, we learn mostly about awakening – what we might say is simply the recognition that our will is God\’s and God\’s is ours.
 There is no separation between what we are what God is.